 BP greater than or equal to 180/110, regardless of any other considerations.

-NOTE: "One-time" means you cannot issue consecutive 3-month certificates for BP greater than 140/90.
-It does not mean once in a lifetime.

 Monitoring/Testing

 The driver who is disqualified for stage 1 hypertension may be recertified for 1 year if BP is lowered to less than 140/90.

 The driver who is disqualified for stage 3 hypertension may be recertified for 6 months if BP is lowered to less than 140/90 and medications are well tolerated.